abate2/-Rock-Paper-Scissors/README.md

 - JavaScript

 ## Bug to be fixed
-- The animation only work for one of the parts  involve(cpu or player)
+- The animation only work for one of the parties involve(cpu or player)

 ## Demo
 You can try it online here: